Gran Hermano (Argentine TV series) season 10: Development

 Gran Hermano 2022 is co-produced by production companies Kuarzo Entertainment Argentina and Banijay.
-The season was first confirmed on June 21, 2022.
+The season was first confirmed on 21 June 2022.
 New host Santiago del Moro was also confirmed for the season.
-Casting for the season started in 21 June 2022, and concluded sometime around October 2022 with open-call auditions held for people between 18–101 years old.
+Casting for the season started on 21 June 2022, and concluded sometime around October 2022 with open-call auditions held for people between 18 and 101 years old.
 Applicants had to upload a presentation video and show their social networks.